tombenke/rest-tool/docs/server.md

         port: 3008
         documentRoot: ../webui/build/crm-api/production

-in general the configuration file can contain any property, but should contain at leas two mandatory properties.
+In general the configuration file can contain any property, but should contain at leas two mandatory properties.
 These are: `environments` and `useEnvironment`.

 The configuration parameters are grouped into _environments_ which are described under the `environments` array propery.
 Each _environment_ is identified by its name and describe a  specific server configuration.
 The configuration file must define at least one _environment_, that is the __default__.